Bryantellius/tc-node5-classroom/reviews/html-intro.md

 - Easy to use, _loosely written_
 - ~180 elements as of HTML5

+## Block vs Inline Elements

+- Block level elements take up the full available space on a row
+- Inline level elements only take up the space needed to render the element

 ## Anatomy of an HTML Element

 - Opening and closing\* tags, `<tag></tag>`